-According to the GOU Resolution #661, any food product that contains more than 0.9% of GMOs, or if any ingredient in a food product contains GMOs as well as food products that do not contain any GMOs but are produced at least in part with agricultural products that contain GMOs and the total weight of GMO or GMO derived products is a single food product package exceeds 0.9% of its total weight, this food product has to be labeled "Contains GMO".
-If a single package of food product contains no GMOs or less than 0.9% GMOs, it has to be labeled "No GMO."
-Products without relevant labeling are not permitted for sale in Ukraine and are a subject to confiscation and fines.
-GMO food product labeling is a responsibility of the producer/supplier.
-Stick-on labels may be used.
+- 1. Any food product that contains more than 0.9 percent of GMOs, or if any ingredient in a food product contains GMOs as well as food products that do not contain any GMOs but are produced at least in part with agricultural products that contain GMOs and the total weight of GMO or GMO derived products in a single food product package exceeds 0.9 percent of its total weight, this food product has to be labeled "Contains GMO." - 1.
+If a single package of food product contains zero or less than 0.9 percent GMOs, this product shall be labeled "No GMO."
+Food products that contain ingredients that are listed in the Ukrainian GM-monitored list and possess no labeling are not permitted for sale in Ukraine and are subject to confiscation and fines.